4forces/git-commands/README.md

 1. `git reset --hard f27e1c`: discard local changes and resets file to version/state at SHA "f27e1c" great way to reset accidental commits and revert to previous versions

+### AMEND LAST COMMIT
+1. `git commit --amend`: "updates" the most recent commit with the amended changes in code.

 ### DISCARDING CHANGES
 1. `git stash`: Discard all local changes, but save them for possible re-use later
 2. `git checkout -- <file>`: Discarding local changes (permanently) to a file